markziemann/contam/README.md

 This is particularly useful for screening RNA-seq data derived from in vitro cultures where mycoplasma contamination is fairly common.
 It is tested to work with single- and paired-end RNA-seq and DNA-seq, and might work for other sequence data types.
+An apptainer image is provided to allow portability.

 ## Installation - native